Why You Should Toss Your Due Date Out the Window

 It’s keeping you from moving into exquisite harmony with your own body’s perfect rhythms and yearnings.
 It’s keeping you in your head, when baby growing and birth happens from the neck down.

 Need statistics to loosen up?
 Ninety-eight percent of all babies are born by 42 weeks with a spontaneous onset of labor.
 Generally every day they spend in the womb is helpful.

-And there are many things you can do to feel prepared without stressing that you’ll have everything go perfectly and be perfect right on schedule.
+And there are many things you can do to feel prepared, without the idea of ‘perfect’ stressing you out more.

 Because there really is no such thing as ‘perfect’.